How do successful goal achievers create lasting wins and transformation?

 - Focus on high-value activities that utilize your strengths and talents, and enlist others to perform routine duties you dislike or don’t have time for

 N – Notice and Name

-Notice what’s working, what’s not working, and opportunities for improvement.
+See what’s working, what’s not working, and look for opportunities for improvement.